Aeroluna/LunaCoopMod/README.md

 - Increased the range of Spec Ops Ghost's Triple Tap upgrade from 3 to 5.

 This increases the reliability of Ghosts getting the extra snipes off.
+This is the range of after sniping the first target and looking for a nearby target to hit with an extra snipe.

 - Added a new Aegis Plating passive to Hellbat Rangers.
   - Reduced damage taken to a maximum of 20.